wassermanlab/revup/README.md

 Default region name [None]: us-west-2
 Default output format [None]: ENTER
 ```
+** Note: you can leave these fields blank if you do not have an AWS account

 3. **Install a local version of AWS DynamoDB**
 * Download the zip [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html)